sap-tutorials/Tutorials/tutorials/hana-clients-node/hana-clients-node.md

     >If you encounter an error about permissions, on Microsoft Windows, run or open the command prompt as an administrator, or use `sudo` on Linux or Mac.

-4. The following command will list the Node.js modules that are now installed locally into the `HANAClientsTutorial\node` folder.
+4. The following command lists the Node.js modules that are now installed locally into the `HANAClientsTutorial\node` folder.
 Note that the extraneous message can be ignored.

     ```Shell
     npm list